bodrick/awesome/README.md

 *   [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A beautiful feature-rich GraphQL Client for all platforms.
 *   [star-history/star-history](https://github.com/star-history/star-history) - The missing star history graph of GitHub repos - https://star-history.com
 *   [githubnext/monaspace](https://github.com/githubnext/monaspace) - An innovative superfamily of fonts for code
-*   [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, models, and RAGs.
-Catch regressions and improve prompt quality.
-LLM evals for OpenAI, Azure, Anthropic, Gemini, Mistral, Llama, Bedrock, Ollama, and other local & private models with CI/CD integration.
+*   [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
+Use LLM evals to improve your app's quality and catch problems.
+Compare performance of GPT, Claude, Gemini, Llama, and more.
+Simple declarative configs with command line and CI/CD integration.
 *   [microsoft/inshellisense](https://github.com/microsoft/inshellisense) - IDE style command line auto complete
 *   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for commercial use.
 *   [ChatGPTNextWeb/ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web) - A cross-platform ChatGPT/Gemini UI (Web / PWA / Linux / Win / MacOS). 一键拥有你自己的跨平台 ChatGPT/Gemini 应用。